lintweaker/z8ty-mclz8/README.md

 Status:

     Z8TY MCLZ8 working as a Z80 replacement for my DIY MSX.
 Boots to DOS2 using Carnivore 2 cartridge in MSX1, MSX2, 2+ and Turbo-R mode.
-    Used the Teensy 4.1 micro SD card slot to load the MSX BIOS roms.
+    Uses the Teensy 4.1 micro SD card slot to load the MSX BIOS roms.

 ![Z8TY MCLZ8 v1 PCB](pcb/z8ty-mclz8-800.png)